Miloud-ux/MyMCD/README.md

 This is beta software.
 Here is what you should know:

 - **MCD to MLD conversion** is a major operation; while `undo` is supported, i recommend saving your MCD before converting.
-- **Terminal only**: No GUI version.
-Requires a terminal with ncurses and color support.
 - **Resize handling**: Terminal resizing is basic.
 If the layout breaks, restart the application.
 - **Windows install**: `make install` is disabled on Windows.
 Use `make run` instead.
 - **Save format**: Diagrams are saved as plain text command scripts, not binary files.